rhinstaller/anaconda/docs/boot-options.rst

     Look for installer media in the specified disk device.

 ``inst.repo=hd:<device>:<path>``
-    Mount the given disk partition and install from the given path.
+    Mount the given disk partition and install from ISO file on the given path.
+    This installation method requires ISO file, which contains an installable tree.

 ``inst.repo=[http,https,ftp]://<host>/<path>``
     Look for an installable tree at the given URL.